PFGimenez/PFGimenez.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor at [CentraleSupélec](https://www.centralesupelec.fr/) (Rennes, France) in the Inria [PIRAT](https://team.inria.fr/pirat/) research team (ex-[CIDRE](https://team.inria.fr/cidre/)).
+I am a researcher at [Inria](https://www.inria.fr/) (Rennes, France) in the [PIRAT](https://team.inria.fr/pirat/) research team (ex-[CIDRE](https://team.inria.fr/cidre/)).
 I work mostly on intrusion detection systems (IDS), and on how to make them more reliable, more usable, and more assessable:
 - by designing new XAI tools to explain behavioral, semi-supervised IDS
 - by proposing new representations of cybersecurity data (network communications, malware dynamic analysis, etc.)
 - by devising new techniques of synthetic network traffic generation based on explainable AI and data mining

 **I am hiring!**
-- Post-doctoral position on white-box and black-box web application fuzzing based on formal grammars (part of the REV project, with LAAS-CNRS)
+- Post-doctoral position on white-box and black-box web application fuzzing based on formal grammars (part of the REV project, with LAAS-CNRS), starting September 2025
-- PhD position on transfer learning for network data generation (with DGA, Télécom SudParis and Inria)
+- PhD position on transfer learning for network data generation (with DGA, Télécom SudParis and Inria), starting September 2025

 # Ongoing collaborations